zhenhu/dimuon/README.md

 * Setup: (should run with the same release in CompactSkim, but may run in any other)

 ```
-export SCRAM_ARCH=slc6_amd64_gcc491
-source /cvmfs/cms.cern.ch/cmsset_default.sh
-cmsrel CMSSW_7_4_6_patch6
+cmsrel CMSSW_9_2_10
-cd CMSSW_7_4_6_patch6/src/
+cd CMSSW_9_2_10/src/
 cmsenv
 git clone git@github.com:zhenhu/dimuon.git dimuon/Onia
 cd dimuon/Onia/
 scram b
 ```

-* Run: (use your favorite input sample)
+* Run local test: (use your favorite input sample)

 ```
 cd test
 vi runOnia2MuMuRootupler.py
 cmsRun runOnia2MuMuRootupler.py
 ```
+You may need to uodate the trigger paths in Onia/src/Onia2MuMuRootupler.cc

-* Produce root trees with this package for each dataset.
+* Produce root trees with this package for each dataset: Charmonium, MuOnia, DoubleMuon, DoubleMuonLowMass

-You may need to add more trigger paths in Onia/src/Onia2MuMuRootupler.cc

-The crab configs are in Onia/test/crabJobs/
+The crab3 config: Onia/test/crabJobs/crab3_all.py

 #Make the dimuom mass spectrum plot

-* Draw a plot for a single dataset
+* (Optional) Draw a plot for a single dataset
 ```
 root -l runSinglePD.C++
 ```